-One day, while recalling a playlist from 1989 with mixed artists like Egyptian Lover, New Order, The Cult and The Cure; co-producers, Tim Ganard and Bruce Bouillet, set out to create their own brand of high-energy songs that melded the spirit of these styles in a new way.
+In 2023, while listening to a playlist from 1989 with mixed artists like Egyptian Lover, New Order and The Cult; co-producers, Tim Ganard and Bruce Bouillet set out to create their own brand of high-energy music that melded the spirit of these styles in a new way.
+Shortly after, Mosquito Control Music emerged as a heavy dance rock project inspired by the all-night clubs of the 80’s when turntables reigned supreme.
+In Southern Louisiana, the place to be was the Famous Kingfish club which continues to be the driving force behind MCM’s offering of hypnotic dance tunes for music enthusiasts of the past and present.

-In 1994, shortly after moving to Los Angeles from Louisiana, Tim Ganard met Bruce Bouillet at a Public Storage facility that Tim was managing in the San Fernando Valley.
-At that time, Bruce was building his first recording studio and placing aside his own bands, Racer-X and The Scream to focus on his engineering skills.
-Over the next few years, Bruce produced and recorded many local artists including Tim’s band “Wingnut Supreme” which landed them an indie deal in 1995 with T.O.N.
-Records in Hollywood.
+In 1994, while managing a Public Storage facility in Van Nuys.
+CA, Tim Ganard met Bruce Bouilliet building his first recording studio.
+At that time, Bruce was placing aside his own bands, Racer-X and The Scream to focus on his engineering skills.
+Over the next few years, Bruce produced and recorded many local artists including Tim’s band “Wingnut Supreme” landing them an indie deal in 1995 with T.O.N.
+Records Hollywood.
 His band toured the US via William Morris Agency in support of their single “Status Quo,” playing with Sick of it All, Unsane, Bloodlet and Speedealer as well as showcasing SXSW in 1997.

-In 1999, Wingnut Supreme disbanded, leaving the duo alone to start a new project, “American Murder.”
-Their first demo immediately attracted major label interest and Elektra Records signed them in 2001 just after the 911 terrorist attacks on the US.
-“American Murder” respectfully changed their name to “Epidemic” and coproduced their debut LP with Rick Parashar at legendary, London Bridge Studios in Seattle, WA.
-A major publishing deal was then signed with Famous Publishing as their self-titled album reached #11 on CMJ’s Loud Rock Charts and #15 on Album Network’s Aggro Airplay chart.
-Their single “Walk Away,” reached #34 on Billboard’s Mainstream Rock Charts and was placed on EA Sports Madden NFL 2003 game and soundtrack.
-Epidemic toured the US and Canada with Nickelback, Jerry Cantrell, Seether and Breaking Benjamin as well as playing Festivals with Rob Zombie, P.O.D., Hatebreed and Kittie before cutting ties with Elektra soon after.
-In 2004, the band produced and recorded a new album, “Dilemma” which was never released due to the record industry’s collapse from digital technology.
+In 1999, Wingnut Supreme disbanded, leaving the duo to start a new project, “American Murder,” signing with Elektra Records in 2001 just after the 911 terrorist attacks.
+“American Murder” respectfully changed their name to “Epidemic” coproducing their debut LP with Rick Parashar at legendary, London Bridge Studios in Seattle, WA.
+A Famous Publishing deal followed as their self-titled album reached #11 on CMJ’s Loud Rock Charts and their single “Walk Away,” reached #34 on Billboard’s Mainstream Rock Charts.
+“Walk Away” was also placed on EA Sports Madden NFL 2003 while the band toured the US and Canada with Nickelback, Jerry Cantrell, Seether and Breaking Benjamin.
+The band stayed on the road through 2003 playing festivals with bands like Rob Zombie, P.O.D., Hatebreed and Kittie, before writing and producing a new album “Dilemma,” which was never released.

 During the next 20 years, Bruce went on to write and release several solo albums and formed the Bottomdwellerz who collaborated with George Clinton for their single “Lap of Luxury.”
-Bouillet also toured with Paul Gilbert and Racer-X on G3 tour and won a Grammy for his work with Bob Kulick on the production, recording, and mixing Motörhead's cover of Metallica's "Whiplash".
-Meanwhile, Ganard founded “The Mudbug Brass Band” in 2011, performing New Orleans Jazz and Funk for a decade in Southern Cali, charting twice on the Roots Music Report in 2019-20 for collaborations with Reverend Shawn Amos on cover Li’l Liza Jane and original “Keep the Faith, Have Some Fun”.
+Bouillet toured with Paul Gilbert and Racer-X on G3 tour and won a Grammy for his work with Bob Kulick recording, and mixing Motörhead's cover of "Whiplash".
+Meanwhile, Ganard founded “The Mudbug Brass Band” in 2011, performing New Orleans Jazz and Funk for a decade in Southern Cali, charting twice on the Roots Music Report.
 In 2023, Bruce and Tim finally reconnected and M.C.M. was born.

 The Kingfish Experience!